 Joshua C. Beas strives to relieve clients of the burden of financial planning so that they can have the time and headspace to address their other obligations.
 As a lead advisor at CooksonPeirce, he is responsible for managing private client relationships and providing comprehensive financial planning services – investment, retirement, tax, insurance, divorce and estate planning strategies.

 Josh has seen individuals polarized by money beliefs or paralyzed by the nuances of proper financial planning and money management.
-He advocates for and educates his clients, a value proposition that proves he is acting in their best interests.
-Combined with his habit of setting expectations up front, this philosophy allows for a fuller, deeper relationship with each client.
+Acting in his clients’ best interests, Josh advocates for and educates his clients to help them avoid these common roadblocks.

-In 2012, Josh joined CooksonPeirce, where he currently manages 115 households with more than $200 million in assets under management (AUM) and serves as a shareholder helping to monitor the performance of the company and provide suggestions for strategic initiatives.
-He has 19 years of financial experience, including his role as a portfolio manager at PNC Wealth Management, where he managed 700 relationships valued at $250 million.
+In 2012, Josh joined CooksonPeirce, where he currently manages over 100 households with a focus on multi-generational relationships and serves as a shareholder helping to monitor the performance of the company and provide suggestions for strategic initiatives.
+He has over 20 years of financial experience, including his role as a portfolio manager at PNC Wealth Management.
 Prior to that, Josh served as a financial advisor at Janney Montgomery Scott, LLP, where he guided clients through financial products to create portfolios and financial strategies to meet their financial goals and risk tolerance.

 Josh received a B.A. in political science from the University of Pittsburgh and his executive certificate in financial planning from Duquesne University.
 He holds the Certified IRA Services Professional and the Certified Divorce Financial Analyst™ designations.